y4suda/GERBIL/README.md

 ## Usage
 0 Preparation
-&nbsp;　0-1 File preparation:Put initial conformation(hoge.pdb) and parmeter file(hoge.prmtop) on ./gerbil_main/input/
+&nbsp;　0-1 File preparation:put initial conformation(hoge.pdb) and parmeter file(hoge.prmtop) on ./gerbil_main/input/
 &nbsp;　0-2 Input parmeteres:write the number of residues and total number of atoms at the head of run_candi.sh
 &nbsp;`res_num=hoge
 name=hoge